KGuzikowski/repos-search-app/README.md

 This project was bootstrapped with Create React App.

 ## Used technologies:
-React, ReactDOM, React Router, TypeScript, styled-components, Redux among others.
+React, ReactDOM, React Router, TypeScript, styled-components and Redux among others.

 Tests are written using Jest and react test renderer.

-App uses Redux Persist for persisting last search query and results.
+App uses Redux Persist for persisting last search query and results, as well as user data.

 Redux Thunk is used for Redux async behaviour.